infojunkie/musicxml-midi/README.md

 - Melody information, expressed as [`note` elements](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/note/).
 This is converted to an MMA `SOLO` sequence for each measure.

 - Optional playback style information, expressed as [`sound/play/other-play` elements](https://www.w3.org/2021/06/musicxml40/musicxml-reference/elements/other-play/) with attribute `@type = 'groove'`.
 The content of this element represents the "groove" that is passed to MMA to generate an accompaniment.
 In case no such playback style information is found, or the specified style is not mapped to an existing MMA groove, the chords are played back as per the lead sheet without further accompaniment.
 Note that several styles can be specified in a single sheet, since the `sound` element is associated with `measure` or `measure/direction` elements.
 The groove can be overridden with the argument `globalGroove`.

+### Transformation pipeline
+The conversion process applies 2 consecutive XSD transformations to the input MusicXML score:
+- The first transformation `musicxml-unroll.xsd` "unrolls" the score by expanding all the repeats and jumps into a linear score. the output of this transformation is a new MusicXML score that contains no repeats or jumps, but is otherwise exactly equivalent to the source when it is played back.
+- The second transformation `musicxml-mma-unrolled.xsd` transforms a MusicXML score that _it assumes to be unrolled_ to a MMA script that can then be ran through the `mma` tool to produce a MIDI file.

+These two transformations are packaged in the higher-lever XSD transformation `musicml-mma.xsd`.

+### Output metadata in the MIDI file
+The produced MMA script contains metadata that can be useful to downstream consumers of the MIDI file.
+This metadata is generally expressed as [MIDI Marker meta messages](https://www.recordingblogs.com/wiki/midi-marker-meta-message), with the following syntax:
+- `Measure:N` informs the consumer that the MIDI playback has reached measure N (0-based) in the score.
+- `Groove:X` informs the consumer that the MIDI playback is henceforth using the specified playback style.